CIS STUDENTS

 Alena Feeney

-Interests: Alena’s research interest lies in understanding how ICTs (information communication technologies can be leveraged toward social justice.
-Applying an interdisciplinary approach that includes components of social informatics, community engagement, game theory, cognitive science, persuasive technologies and policy.
-Alena analyzes digital platforms, UX design and data science to educate and inspire the public towards action.
-Her Master’s degree from Washington State University, combined communication strategy, content creation and digital media to illuminate environmental issues.
+Interests: My research interests lie in understanding how ICTs (information communication technologies can be leveraged toward social justice, applying an interdisciplinary approach that includes components of social informatics, community engagement, game theory, cognitive science, persuasive technologies and policy.
+I analyze digital platforms, UX design and data science to educate and inspire the public towards action.
+My master’s degree from Washington State University combined communication strategy, content creation and digital media to illuminate environmental issues.

 Denton Forner